gordonle/Notes/CS246/Lecture 10.md

 ### Default Constructor

-Every class comes with a default (0 parameter) constructor, which initializes ==fields that are objects== by calling its default constructor.
+Every class comes with a default (0 parameter) constructor, which initializes **fields that are objects** by calling its default constructor.

 ```c++
 struct A{